 - a regular pattern of acquiring and disposing of, or building and disposing of, houses that you occupied mainly as residences (if s CB 6 - the purpose or intention provision applies); or - a regular pattern of acquiring and disposing of residential land that had your main home on it (in the case of the 2-year bright-line test (s CB 6A)). - 30.
 If you renovated and sold your house every year, you would establish a regular pattern that would prevent you from being able to use the residential exclusion from s CB 6 or the main home exclusion from the 2-year bright-line test. - 31.
 Note that even if you do not have a regular pattern of acquiring and disposing of residential land that had your main home on it, you would not be able to use the main home exclusion from the 2-year bright-line test if you had already used it twice in the 2 years before the "bright-line end date" for land you are selling. - 32.
 If you renovate and sell houses that you live in at less frequent intervals, for example, every 2 or more years, you would at some stage establish a regular pattern.
 If s CB 6 was potentially applicable (if you purchased the land with a purpose or an intention of disposing of it), your regular pattern may prevent you from using the residential exclusion and you might be taxed on the sale of a house you lived in. - 33.
-If you renovate and sell a house you live in, you could also potentially be taxed, even if you do not have any regular pattern of doing so, under one of the undertaking or scheme provisions (s CB 12 in particular).7 This provision could apply if your renovations involved more than minor development or division work.
-The meaning of "minor" in s CB 12 is discussed in IS 20/08: Income Tax When is development or division work "minor"? - 34.
-There is no hard-and-fast rule about how many times or how frequently you can buy and sell, build and sell, or renovate and sell houses and without being taxed.
+If you renovate and sell a house you live in but do not have any regular pattern of doing so, you could still potentially be taxed under one of the undertaking or scheme provisions (s CB 12 in particular).7 Section CB 12 could apply if your renovations involved more than minor development or division work.
+The meaning of "minor" in s CB 12 is discussed in IS 20/08: Income Tax When is development or division work "minor"?
+If there is any potentially applicable taxing provision, the exclusions from that provision would need to be considered, as they may apply to exclude the sale from being taxed. - 34.
+There is no hard-and-fast rule about how many times or how frequently you can buy and sell, build and sell, or renovate and sell houses without being taxed.